 How to Use Alum For Pimples And Acne Treatment

-Alum Block or Alum stone (what ever you call it) and Alum powder can be effectively used for treating pimples in many ways and with various combinations.
+Alum Crystal available as Block, Alum stone and as Alum powder is a natural element used in treating acne, pimples and greasy skin naturally.
+Mix Alum powder and lemon juice and gently apply on the acne and spots, rinse off when dried.
 Alum (phitkari / Fitkari in Hindi) has astringent properties.
 It kills bacteria thus it is used in many beauty and personal care products.
 Alum is already acclaimed as a natural deodorant and a conventional after shave.

 The most important thing to remember while using alum on acne and pimples is that you do not overdo it.
 Excessive rubbing of alum can aggravate the condition.
 Be gentle while application and that will help you get the desired result.
 Alum can be used in following ways to get rid of acne and pimples :